 LightwaveRF is a UK based company specialising in home automation / smart home products.
-In comparison to other smart home companies LightwaveRF seem to sit a bit in the middle ground of products they offer.
-There are a lot less sensors than Smartthings but a lot more sockets and switches to fully integrate home automation features into your home.
+In comparison to other smart home companies, LightwaveRF seems to sit a bit in the middle ground of products they offer.
+There are a lot fewer sensors than Smartthings but a lot more sockets and switches to fully integrate home automation features into your home.
 It appears to be a less thorough system than Z wave but also easier and cheaper to implement.

 The Link attaches to any standard wireless router with broadband access and allows you instant control of your lighting, electrical and heating devices anywhere in the world that you have an internet signal!